RetroAstro/rn-editor/README.md

 # rn-editor

-Write some code that contributes to this [repository](https://github.com/oh-bear/2life).
+Write some code which contributes to this [repository](https://github.com/oh-bear/2life).